 As an immersive media and film researcher-practitioner, I am currently a Research Fellow at the BFI with associate status in XR Stories (University of York).
 I am also an Associate Lecturer on the MA Virtual and Extended Realities programme at UWE Bristol.

 My PhD on the use of AR headsets for interactive documentary storytelling was practice-based at UWE Bristol, funded by the Arts & Humanities Research Council through the 3D3 Centre for Doctoral Training.

 Since 2016, I have spoken at numerous academic conferences and symposia and given public-facing facing talks on my research internationally.
-I have also taught as a guest lecturer for courses at UWE, University of Bristol and the University of Manchester.
+I have also taught as a guest lecturer for courses at Kings College London, the University of Bristol and the University of Manchester.

 I was a 2021 New Scholars fellow on the Bristol+Bath Creative R+D Creative Ecologies pathfinder, funded by Creative Industries Clusters Programme